Understanding Medicare Advantage Premiums

 A deductible is an amount you pay out of pocket before your plan begins to pay.
 Some Medicare Advantage plans have $0 deductibles, meaning the plan will cover you from the first dollar you have to spend.
 Some plans might have $1,000 deductibles, meaning you have to spend $1,000 on copayments and coinsurance before the plan begins to pay.

 All Medicare Advantage plans also have out-of-pocket maximums.
 This is a cap on your out-of-pocket spending for covered medical benefits, which can vary from plan to plan within limits set by the federal government.

 Is a plan with a low Medicare Advantage premium my best option?

 The Medicare Advantage premium is just one cost of the plan.
 Keep in mind that plans with lower premiums may also have more basic coverage and plans with higher premiums may have more extensive coverage.

-For example, Medicare Advantage plan 1 has a $0 monthly premium and $0 coverage for routine dental services.
+The premium isn’t always the only factor affecting your Medicare costs.
+For example, suppose Medicare Advantage plan 1 has a $0 monthly premium and $0 coverage for routine dental services.
 If you get $2,000 of dental work, you could pay $2,000.